-At March 31, 2017 and 2016, the fair value of the commodity swap agreements was an asset and a deferred inflow of \$1,116,445,929 and \$1,230,897,015, respectively.
-The fair value of these swaps is estimated by an independent third - party consultant, based on the exchange price for the then next 72 months going forward and on the estimated forward curve for periods thereafter.
-The effect of marking the commodity swap agreements to market during fiscal years 2017 and 2016 had no impact on net revenues (expenses) in the accompanying statements of revenues and expenses and changes in net position.
+At March 31, 2018 and 2017, the fair value of the commodity swap agreements was an asset and a deferred inflow of \$1,037,825,629 and \$1,116,445,929, respectively.
+The fair values of the natural gas commodity swaps are estimated by an independent pricing service using observable market-based inputs, unobservable inputs corroborated by market data, and unobservable inputs not corroborated by market data.
+The values are based on the present value of each swap's future cash flows based on the contractual fixed price and both market-based, forward price curves for the next 72 months going forward and on the estimated forward price curve for periods thereafter for the underlying delivery points, as of the reporting date, and discounted using the LIBOR yield curve.